Services during the COVID-19 pandemic

 Access the following for:

-Ontario Structured Psychotherapy for depression and anxiety
+Ontario Structured Psychotherapy Program for Depression, Anxiety and Anxiety-Related Conditions

 Virtual care is an effective and convenient way to deliver mental health and addictions care.
 Through 2020, as health care providers have adapted to the COVID-19 pandemic, use of virtual care increased dramatically compared with its previous use across Ontario.